 The recipient of the whistleblowing report and all others involved in the whistleblowing process treat the information confidentially and with utmost care.

-The data is saved digitally and/or physically only accessible to the officers directly involve din the reporting and investigation process on a ‘need to know’ basis.
+The data is saved digitally and/or physically and is only accessible to the officers directly involved in the reporting and investigation process on a ‘need to know’ basis.
 The identity of the reporting person and other details of the report are treated confidentially and are protected through all stages of the investigation process.